 草莓视频免费版app

-Charles Gounod Role
+Charles Gounod Composer

 Charles-François Gounod was a French composer.
 He wrote twelve operas, of which the most popular has always been Faust (1859); his Roméo et Juliette (1867) also remains in the international repertory.
 He composed a large amount of church music, many songs, and popular short pieces including his Ave Maria (an elaboration of a Bach piece) and “Funeral March of a Marionette.”